Function-Coin/FUNC-Masternode-Install/README.md

 ***Step 1***
 * Log into Vultr (https://my.vultr.com)
 * In the middle of the screen, click the link to your VPS you just created
 * Here you can find your VPS IP and password for use in the following steps.
-To copy the IP or the password to your clipboard when needed in following steps, you would click the `copy` button.
+To copy the IP or the password to your clipboard when needed in following steps, you would click the `copy` icon next to them.

 ![VPS IP and Password](https://github.com/LotCooler/FUNC-Masternode-Install/raw/master/images/SectionCStep1.jpg "VPS IP and Password")
 ***